mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/add-users-to-conversation/javascript.md

 You must now add your [Users](/conversation/concepts/user) as [Members](/conversation/concepts/member) of the [Conversation](/conversation/concepts/conversation) using Vonage CLI.
 To add `USER1_NAME` to the conversation replace `CONVERSATION_ID` in the command below with your conversation Id generated previously (`CON-...`) and run the command:

+> To use Vonage CLI Conversation commands you need the Conversations plugin to be installed.
+If you have not done so already, it can be installed by running the following command: `vonage plugins:install @vonage/cli-plugin-conversations`

 ```sh
 vonage apps:conversations:members:add CONVERSATION_ID USER_ID
 ```